6 ways to use Instagram to fill vacancies and boost branding

 1. Capture units at their best

 If your goal is to stand out in users’ newsfeeds, you need to take the best pictures possible.
-Bramson only takes photos of clean spaces, making sure there’s no clutter or dust in any of her images.
+Bramson takes photos only of clean spaces, making sure there’s no clutter or dust in any of her images.

 She also recommends paying careful attention to natural light.